-Departments typically cite the need for safety in the fire station as a reason, and most discourage firefighters from running or "cutting corners" in donning gear and seatbelts in order to meet the turnout time objective.
-There has been discussion within emergency services regarding the need to complete validated time-studies, along with analysis of safe procedures for varying types of calls and different classifications of emergency responders, in order to identify turnout time objectives.
+Departments typically cite the need for safety in the fire station as a reason, and most discourage firefighters from running or "cutting corners" in donning gear and seatbelts to meet the turnout time objective.
+There has been discussion within emergency services regarding the need to complete validated time-studies, along with analysis of safe procedures for varying types of calls and different classifications of emergency responders, to identify turnout time objectives.
 Still, all fire districts should continually measure and benchmark their turnout time performance to identify areas for improvement.

 The following subsections portray the analysis of a variety of response metrics for fire and EMS incidents in the 2019 fire and EMS emergency incident database.
 Unless otherwise specified, the statistical analysis for the incident response sequence used the available data from the range January 1, 2019 to December 31, 2019.
-This "years' worth" of data should accurately reflect the incident response sequence for the fire district, as this period of time would be reflective of the most recent/current deployment model.
+This "years' worth" of data should accurately reflect the incident response sequence for the fire district, as this period would be reflective of the current deployment model.
+Note: Year 2020 records have not been used for statistical analysis due to the unique circumstances surrounding the COVID-19 impact during 2020.

-For the fire response analysis, the alarm time, enroute time, and arrival time for the first fire suppression unit was tracked in the twelve-month time period, measuring the first suppression unit times.
+For the fire response analysis, the alarm time, enroute time, and arrival time for the first fire suppression unit was tracked in the twelve-month period, measuring the first suppression unit times.
 Times were tracked for calls where an 'emergency' response would be necessary.
 This does not indicate that all other calls were not an emergency, but the type of call at the time of dispatch was used to identify and prioritize incident types and delineate between an 'emergency' priority and a 'lower' priority for fire incidents.
 No response times where the apparatus was placed on non-emergency speed by a first-arriving chief are calculated.
 No mutual aid call response times are included in the analysis.
-No EMS assists, pump-outs, wires down, etc. or other lower priority calls are included in the analysis.
-No chief officer apparatus are included in the analysis.
+No EMS assists, pump-outs, wires down, etc., or other lower priority calls are included in the analysis.
+No chief officer apparatus is included in the analysis.
 Examples of emergency priority responses include: